-(i) A warning notice 'DANGER' and '危險' provided on the front panel of every distribution board in compliance with Code 17A(3). (ii) A notice of periodic testing provided at or near the main distribution board incorporating a residual current device in compliance with Code 17E.
+- (vii) A warning notice 'DANGER' and ' 危險 ' provided on the front panel of every distribution board in compliance with Code 17A(3). - (viii) A notice of periodic testing provided at or near the main distribution board incorporating a residual current device (RCD) in compliance with Code 17E.